Leveraging Expert Consistency to Improve Algorithmic Decision Support: Related work

 \subsection{Learning from observational data of human decisions}

 Human decisions and actions are used as training labels for many different purposes, ranging from inferring consumers' preferences~\citep{das2007, yoganarasimhan2020search} to imitation learning~\citep{argall2009survey, calinon2009robot}.
-A key difference between the tasks considered by these works and the task we consider is that we do not assume that humans constitute a ``gold standard".
-Far from being an oracle, expert decisions in high-stakes settings often involve high degrees of uncertainty.
-Predicting whether a candidate will succeed at a job, whether a patient will have a positive neurological recovery, or whether a child is at risk of maltreatment are all tasks that are very difficult for human experts, and historical decisions are often mistaken.
-This means that a pragmatic goal may be not to ``automate" the expert, but rather to provide a prediction that could improve experts' decision.
-Recent efforts to extract knowledge from historical expert decisions have proposed the use of ML to rank experts in the absence of gold standard labels~\citep{geva2019}.
-While the overall objective of our work is significantly different, we share with~\citet{geva2019} the goal of using ML to learn from observational data containing a single expert decision per case and no ground truth.
-Given the broad availability of this type of data in organizational information systems and the cost associated to active forms of eliciting experts' assessments, methodologies that facilitate knowledge extraction from these datasets have the potential to significantly reduce costs while enabling better decision-making.
+A key difference between the tasks these studies consider and the task we consider is that we do not assume that humans constitute a ``gold standard."
+Far from being an oracle, expert decisions in high-stakes settings often involve high degrees of uncertainty, and in such cases models trained on human decisions can replicate and amplify human errors~\citep{mullainathan2017does}.
+For instance, predicting whether a child is at risk of maltreatment can be very difficult for human experts.
+Because some historical call-screening decisions may be erroneous, the goal in our context is not necessarily to imitate or automate the expert.

+Recent research in information systems has proposed new ways of extracting knowledge from historical expert decisions.~\citet{geva2019} propose the use of ML to assess experts' performance in the absence of gold standard labels.
+Although the overall objective of our work is significantly different, we share with~\citet{geva2019} the goal of using ML to leverage observational data that contains a single expert decision per case and no ground truth.
+Given the broad availability of this type of data in organizations' information systems, methodologies that facilitate knowledge extraction from historical data have the potential to improve organizational practices by enabling better decision making, and we contribute to this body of work.